actarian/strapi-admin-dev/src/plugins/ws-seo/README.md

 ## SEO settings page

-You'll be able from the SEO settings page to import a `shared.seo` & `shared.meta-social` components from any GitHub repository By default, our [components GitHub repository](https://github.com/strapi/components) is being used.
+You'll be able from the SEO settings page to import a `page.meta` & `page.meta-social` components from any GitHub repository By default, our [components GitHub repository](https://github.com/strapi/components) is being used.

-**Notice**: If you decide to import your own components, make sure that they belong to a `shared` category that their names is the same (`seo`, `meta-social`).
+**Notice**: If you decide to import your own components, make sure that they belong to a `page` category that their names is the same (`meta`, `meta-social`).
-**Notice2**: When adding your SEO component, make sure to name it 'seo' and to include it in the root of your Content-Type.
+**Notice2**: When adding your SEO component, make sure to name it 'meta' and to include it in the root of your Content-Type.

 ## EditView SEO button